-Downtown Las Vegas is home to many historic casinos such as the Golden Nugget, Binions, and the Fremont Hotel, many of which have preferred to maintain the old time look with light bulb signs and keeping the LEDs so prominent on the Strip to a minimum.
+Downtown Las Vegas is home to many historic casinos such as the Golden Nugget, Binions, and the Fremont Hotel, many of which have preferred to maintain the old-time look with light bulb signs and keeping the LEDs so prominent on the Strip to a minimum.

-The Experience is fun to walk down and people watch, but of course there’s no shortage of these old casinos to dart into for a game or a drink, and of course there’s are many great places to eat as well.
+The Experience is fun to walk down and people watch, but of course there’s no shortage of these old casinos to dart into for a game or a drink, and of course, there’s are many great places to eat as well.

 How to get to Fremont Street Experience

 The easiest way to get from the Strip is to get an Uber, Lyft or Taxi.
-It’s about a 15 to 20 minute drive, depending on where on the Strip you leave from.
+It’s about a 15 to 20-minute drive, depending on where on the Strip you leave from.
 I was picked up from the Monte Carlo and the trip cost (with Uber) $13.88, which if you fill a car is quite reasonable.

 There is the option to get the Strip and Downtown Express public bus, which goes down the Strip, which goes every 15 minutes.
-However, I’d prefer a taxi as this could take upwards of 40 minutes, as it doesn’t go onto the expressway like a taxi would.
+However, I’d prefer a taxi as this could take upwards of 40 minutes, as it doesn’t go onto the expressway as a taxi would.

 Luke of Back Street Nomad